h4duan/h4duan.github.io/_pages/about.md

 Hi!
 I am a PhD student in Computer Science at the University of Toronto, where I am fortunate to be advised by [Chris Maddison](https://www.cs.toronto.edu/~cmaddis/) and [Nicolas Papernot](https://www.papernot.fr/).
 My research focuses on developing AI algorithms to advance scientific discovery.
 I have built intelligent systems that generate accurate predictions and automate complex reasoning in various fields of natural sciences.

-I'm always interested in exploring new collaborations and opportunities, whether in academia or industry.
-Feel free to drop me an email!
+I am looking for collaborations and opportunities in both industry and academia.
+Please feel free to send me an email!